Search

 Allison Jones Headshot

-Allison Jones is the Vice President of Marketing at Raintree Systems.
-In her role, she is responsible for defining, shaping, and leading the company’s strategic marketing direction.
+Allison Jones was Vice President of Marketing at Raintree Systems.
+In her role, she was responsible for defining, shaping, and leading the company’s strategic marketing direction.
 Before joining Raintree, she was Vice President of Marketing at eMDs, a CompuGroup Medical company.
 She has also held various marketing roles in the printing, publishing, and infosec industries.

 Frequently Asked Questions